Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 Here are some options for you to consider…

 Crowdfunding sites like Kickstarter and Indigogo offer the opportunity to raise money from a crowd of anonymous strangers.
-These fundraising projects are easy to set up and allow you to raise cash without granting any one investor or partner any influence over your clothing business.
+These fundraising projects are easy to set up and allow you to raise cash without granting any investor or partner any influence over your clothing business.
 You will, however, need to follow through on any promises made to your backers.

 As we pointed out,